 Security Model

-Container isolation with CPU and memory limits prevents runaway MCP servers from affecting other workloads.
-Cryptographically signed container images ensure verified code execution.
+Container isolation with CPU and memory limits helps prevent runaway MCP servers from affecting other workloads.
+Cryptographically signed container images support verified code execution.
+This architecture helps reduce blast radius for MCP server risk, but CVE-2025-6514 specifically affected the mcp-remote npm package and was patched in mcp-remote v0.1.16.

 Core Capabilities